farcaster-project/containers/electrs/README.md

 ```
 docker create -p 50001:50001\
-    --env DAEMON_RPC_ADDR=...\
+    --env DAEMON_RPC_ADDR=bitcoind:18443\
     --env NETWORK=regtest\
     --env ELECTRUM_RPC_PORT=50001\
     --name electrs\
     electrs:latest
 ```

-The bitcoin datadir is expected to be in the /data volume and can be accessed by addtionally passing for example `-v /path/to/host/folder:data` to `docker create`or `--volumes-from bitcoind`.
-Additionally, to access bitcoind's rpc running in another container, pass in a `--link` argument with the name of the bitcoind container.
+The bitcoin _datadir_ is expected to be in the `/data` volume and can be accessed by addtionally passing for example `-v /path/to/host/folder:data` to `docker create` or `--volumes-from bitcoind`.
+Additionally, to access bitcoind's rpc running in another container, pass in a `--link <container>` argument with the name of the bitcoind container.

 Available environment variables: